 - If implementing a handler for the

-UserForm_QueryClose, the application must not make any blocking calls (e.g., use I/O operations, display close confirmation popups to the user) or prevent the
+UserForm_QueryClose, the app must not make any blocking calls (e.g., use I/O operations, display close confirmation popups to the user) or prevent the

 UserFormfrom unloading by setting a non-zero value to the

-- The application should not change directly the VBA
+- The app shouldn't change directly the VBA

 UserFormvisibility or position (e.g., with

 - After a